fpmrqs/fpmrqs/README.md

 ## Hello, you can call me Fran :v:
-I'm a Platform Engineer from Brazil and living in London :brazil: :gb:
+I'm a Platform Engineer from Brazil living in London :brazil: :gb: